Your incision. Your decision.

 1. Post-operative dressings should only be changed when clinically necessary to reduce contamination, cost and promote healing.

-2. The ideal post-operative dressing should meet six key requirements for protection, comfort, and performance.
+2. The ideal post-operative dressing should meet six key requirements for protection, comfort and performance.

 This consensus reflects a global commitment to progress.
 It sets out a clear standard, one that ensures surgical skill in theatre is carried forward into every patient’s recovery.

-Access the full consensus document
+Download the full consensus publication

 Consent